drmain1/healthcare-forms-simplified/frontend/src/styles/CSS_ARCHITECTURE.md

 - **Better organization**: Clear separation of concerns
 - **Reduced complexity**: Fewer files to maintain
 - **Performance maintained**: No increase in bundle size despite improvements

+### 📝 January 31, 2025 Update:
+- **Documented TypeScript files**: Added design-tokens.ts and utilities.ts to architecture
+- **Usage analysis**: design-tokens.ts is actively used, utilities.ts prepared for future
+- **Clarification**: form-builder-styles.css shows as commented out in main.css
+- **Correction**: Only 3 lines of form builder styles in main.css (not 4)